New student checklist

 6. Complete your pre-arrival action list from the career development office

-- Be prepared for fall career recruitment and your initial appointment with a Carey Business School career coach by completing the Career Reflection and Planning Questionnaire.
+- Be prepared for fall career recruitment and an initial meeting with a Carey Business School career coach by completing the Career Planning & Pre-Employment Reflections 2020.
+Upon completion, you will receive advanced steps.

 - Develop your business school resume using the VMock SMART Resume platform.
 VMock uses algorithms to analyze resumes against industry standards and provides immediate, customized feedback to users.

-- Then, sign up at www.vmock.com/JHUCarey, upload your resume, get immediate feedback, and refine it as needed.
-Receive a score of 75 percent or higher before arriving at Carey.
+- Full-time MBAs: Go to www.vmock.com/JHUCarey (enter your JHED login ID and password).
+Upload your resume, get immediate feedback, and refine as needed.
+Goal: Receive a score of 75 percent or higher before arriving to Carey.

 - If you have any questions, please reach out to the Carey Business School Career Development Office at email@example.com or 410-234-9270.